 Here at Mango Languages, we believe that culture and language go hand in hand.
 To truly succeed in learning another language, supplement your language studies with cultural explorations.
 As sport is an extension of culture, check out what kinds of sports are popular in the country where the language you are studying is spoken.
 Who knows?
 Maybe you’ll get the chance to play there one day!

 As you can see, sport is an integral part of culture that needs no translation.
 No matter where you are coming from, participating in the shared culture and universal language of sporting events can bring the world closer to understanding one another.

 Would you like to get a head start in your target sport, er, language?
 Choose one of Mango Languages’ more than 70 world language courses to explore new opportunities.
-Consider learning a few phrases in Korean to prepare for the Winter Games in Korea.
 Click the button below to select a language, then log in or create a profile to start your first lesson for free.
 Or download the Mango Languages app for iOS or Android to take your learning with you on the go.
 Have fun!

 Which international sporting event do you love the most?
 Let us know in the comments below!